JheysaMaria/Spring-Boot-Coding-Challenge-Jheysa-Marie-Canete/README.md

 ### entity
 - representation of the data
 ### repository
 - has all the function in connection with the repository.
-The repository uses JPA as extension.
+The repository uses JPA.
 ### service
 - service provider of the application